Aeternity (AE) Tops 24-Hour Volume of $8.69 Million

-Aeternity (CURRENCY:AE) traded up 1.6% against the dollar during the 24 hour period ending at 21:00 PM ET on May 30th.
-Aeternity has a total market capitalization of $62.89 million and $8.69 million worth of Aeternity was traded on exchanges in the last 24 hours.
-Over the last seven days, Aeternity has traded 57.3% higher against the dollar.
-One Aeternity coin can now be bought for about $0.19 or 0.00000519 BTC on popular exchanges.
+Aeternity (CURRENCY:AE) traded 1.6% higher against the US dollar during the 24 hour period ending at 18:00 PM ET on May 31st.
+In the last week, Aeternity has traded 57.3% higher against the US dollar.
+Aeternity has a market cap of $62.89 million and $8.69 million worth of Aeternity was traded on exchanges in the last day.
+One Aeternity coin can currently be purchased for $0.19 or 0.00000519 BTC on popular cryptocurrency exchanges.

 - VideoCoin (VID) traded up 5.8% against the dollar and now trades at $0.22 or 0.00000620 BTC.